Wonder. Learn. Grow.

 Sarah Roux: WWNY TV Arts All Star, Senior Company Dancer, Studio Intern:

-Rhonda's FooteWorks.... a break -down of why you should choose our studio.
+Rhonda's FooteWorks.... why you should choose our studio.

 Fact: Dance training is expensive.
 But, in the realm of "costs", productive.
 Our unlimited membership option makes ALOT of dance VERY reasonable for your budget.